-Cancer information for American Indian and Alaska Native people is often presented for the United States as a whole, which can mask some important differences that exist among regions.
+Cancer information for Native people is often presented for the United States as a whole, which can mask some important differences that exist among regions.
 This resource, based on the important data published in the American Journal of Public Health in 2014, presents cancer incidence and mortality information in an easy to understand format to describe top cancers and disparities within six Indian Health Service regions.
 It helps identify specific cancer needs across the country, and includes prevention information for the most common cancers.

 Why are cancer rates higher among Native people?

 The answer is complex and is likely a combination of several of the following factors working together.

 A high burden of cancer risk factors:

 - Commercial tobacco abuse (smoking and chewing) and cigarette smoke exposure

 - Diets high in animal fats and low in fiber, fresh fruits and vegetables